diegoviscovig/A2Vs2015/README.md

 * cd ./src/A2Vs2015
 * npm install
 * gulp serve
-* Open A2Vs2015 Solution and edit files
+* Open A2Vs2015 Solution in Visual Studio 2015 and edit files